muru/scratchpad/linux/idlekiller/README.md

 To set them, create `/etc/default/idle-killer` and set the variables in it.
 The file is sourced, so `bash` syntax can be used.

-I haven't added a way to excclude users from this yet.
+I haven't added a way to exclude users from this yet.

+# Logging
+The script logs to `syslog` using the `IDLEKILLER` tag.